intel/PTP-optimization/README.md

 ## Hardware

 PTP is implemented in PTP-aware networking hardware, that implements the IEEE 1588 standard.
-To succesfully run the code, an adequate Networking adapter and a proper driver must be installed in the system.
+To successfully run the code, an adequate Networking adapter and a proper driver must be installed in the system.

 ## Software